AugurProject/augur-walkthrough/forking.md

 - [x] Initiate a fork.
 Verify that you can still report on markets whose end date passes after the fork begins.
 The market should move into Designated Reporting like normal.
 - [ ] [ch11265](https://app.clubhouse.io/augur/story/11265/can-t-claim-rep-from-failed-dispute-bond-on-forking-market) Prior to a fork, add REP to a dispute bond (but don't fill the bond).
 Initiate a fork on the same market.
 Verify that you can claim your REP from the failed dispute.
 - [x] Prior to a fork, add REP to a dispute bond (but don't fill the bond).
 Initiate a fork on a different market.
 Verify that you can claim your REP from the failed dispute.
+- [ ] [ch11265](https://app.clubhouse.io/augur/story/11265/can-t-claim-rep-from-failed-dispute-bond-on-forking-market) Any markets that were in Dispute when the fork occurred should show empty dispute bonds and be in Round 0.

 ## Migrating REP